Implantica’s Solution to Acid Reflux, RefluxStop™

 RefluxStop™ Clinical Investigation

 RefluxStop™ obtained CE mark certification on August 8, 2018.
-The approval enables Implantica to market and sell RefluxStop™ in member countries of the European Economic Area and Switzerland.
+The approval enables Implantica to market and sell RefluxStop™ in member countries of the European Economic Area, UK and Switzerland.
 Implantica, under confidentiality, informs about the clinical investigation month 6 results and the intended use of RefluxStop™.

 24-hour pH monitoring showed a 95% improvement after RefluxStop™ surgery, with the percentage of overall time with pH less than 4 substantially reduced to 0.8% at month 6, an excellent result.
 As soon as the results are published, they will be disclosed in more detail.